ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

-# Settings schema and allowed validators
+## Settings schema and allowed validators

-Created by Dominika Kurek, last modified on Apr 22, 2016

-# Internal Field Type conventions and best practices
+## Internal Field Type conventions and best practices

 FieldType-&gt;$settingsSchema and FieldType-&gt;$allowedValidators are intentionally left free-form, to give broadest freedom to Field Type developers.
 However, for internal Field Types (aka those delivered with eZ Platform), a common standard should be established as best practice.
 The purpose of this page is to collect and unify this standard.